ItsK1tty/w1tchdocs/docs/source/reference.rst

 * ``weatherType`` (``string``) -- The weather type

-  * For weather types, see this: :doc:`weathertypes`
+  * For weather types, see this: :doc:`things/weathertypes`

 **Returns:**